umbraco-community/Umbraco.Community.Sustainability/.github/CONTRIBUTING.md

 ```

 ### Who do I talk to?
-This project is maintained by [Rick Butterfield](https://rickbutterfield.dev) and contributors.
+This project is maintained by [Rick Butterfield](https://github.com/rickbutterfield), [Thomas Morris](https://github.com/tcmorris) and contributors.
 If you have any questions about the project please get in touch on [Twitter](https://twitter.com/rickbutterfield), or by raising an issue on GitHub.